Dr Catherine Hammond

 I completed a PhD on the integration of regional policy at Newcastle University in 2003, after which I held a teaching fellowship at Sheffield University, specialising in environmental planning and working on an ESRC funded international project on integrated spatial planning.

-Since joining Sheffield Hallam in 2006 I have continued my interest in the role the planning system has to play in environmental protection and enhancement, the ways in which different interests work together - or don't work together - to achieve this, and the very challenging ethical dilemmas this results in.
-I am also increasingly working on the role of the planning system in delivering multifunctional green and blue infrastructure, and the conceptualising of this in theory and practice.
+Since joining Sheffield Hallam in 2006, I have continued my interest in the role the planning system has to play in environmental protection and enhancement, the ways in which different interests work together - or don't work together - to achieve this, and the very challenging ethical dilemmas this results in.
+My research focuses on the delivery of environmental and wider benefits through the planning system including multifunctional green and blue infrastructure, Biodiversity Net Gain and nature friendly farming.

 Teaching